 The Beats BeatsX are above-average, mixed-usage headphones for everyday casual use.
 They have a great wireless range and a well-balanced sound.
 They're lightweight, portable and unlike other around-the-neck designs, they can be crammed into your pockets without damaging the neckband.
 They also block enough noise to be versatile for loud environments, but their Apple-centric design may be slightly limiting to Android users.

 The Beats X have a unique design that makes them portable and less noticeable as an around-the-neck model.
-The "Flex Form" neckband is super lightweight, flexible and can easily fit into your pockets.
+The "Flex Form" neckband is super lightweight, flexible and can easily fit into your pockets (see our recommendations for the best neckband headphones).
 They also have an efficient control scheme, and they're stable enough to work out with or to take to the gym.
 However, they have the typical in-ear fit, so if you do not find in-ears comfortable, then you may have some of the same issues with the BeatsX.

 The BeatsX have a simple around-the-neck style that feels less noticeable than other similarly designed models.
 The neckband is not much thicker than the flat audio cables, so it seamlessly blends in with the rest of the build quality.
 This makes them less intrusive once on your neck compared to the QuietControl 30 or the Level U Pro.
 The earbuds are also pretty standard but have magnetic covers that stick together which is much better for cable management.
 They also come in a couple of color schemes to suit your preferences and taste.